antonia-white/anlief-ecological-consultancy/README.md

 - The photo used on the Home page are from the open source site [Upsplash](https://unsplash.com/)
 - The images used for the Meet The Team page were taken from...
+- The favicon image is from the open source site [Favicon.io](https://favicon.io/emoji-favicons/herb)

 ***